Managing Google Kubernetes Engine (GKE) with Terraform

 variable "region" {

-description = "The region to deploy resources to"
+description = "The region where resources will be deployed"

 type = string